hiBrett/HackerRankChallengeTripleSum/README.md

 Find how many distinct triplets (left, middle, right) there are between the three arrays (left, middle, right), where the middle element is the greatest in each triplet.

 #### Solution
-The strategy is to sort the three arrays.
+My strategy is to sort the three arrays.
 That way each middle value will be compatible with all previously found triplets.

 ### Steps
 1. Sort the arrays.